amark/gun/README.md

 - ~~Realtime push to the browser~~
 - ~~Persistence in the browser~~
 - Authorization callbacks
+- Security or ACLs
+- Schema Validation
+- Point of Entry Encryption
 - ~~Graph manipulation~~
 - Server to server communication
 - Test more